Maatary/spark-encoders/README.md

 comprehensive support for standard Scala data types (ADTs, Enums, Either, Try, collections, durations, etc.) and is designed for easy extension with custom types.

-The library supports Scala `2.12`, `2.13`, and Scala `3`.
-The Scala 2 version has a single external dependency on [magnolia](https://github.com/softwaremill/magnolia/tree/scala2); the Scala 3 version has no external dependencies.
+The library supports Scala `2.13` and Scala `3`.
+The Scala 2.13 version has a single external dependency on [magnolia](https://github.com/softwaremill/magnolia/tree/scala2); the Scala 3 version has no external dependencies.
 We plan to remove the Magnolia dependency in the future to make the library even lighter.

+This release targets **Spark 4.0** and requires **Java 17** for both building and running the tests.

 Spark requires an `Encoder[A]` for `Dataset[A]` operations and when parallelizing collections.
 Encoders handle the crucial serialization/deserialization between Scala objects and Spark's internal `Row` format (used by Catalyst),